The Need for Leading Clinicians and Experts

 I have a specialized interest in addictive disorders such as substance abuse and I have seen the positive benefits therapy has had on individuals and families dealing with substance abuse and I have deep respect and passion to provide services to those in need in the community.
 I work with clients and their families to shift away from frustration over behaviors and help them navigate the treatment process and engage in recovery on their terms.
 Recovery is a personal process and journey, and I am honored to be a part of that work.

 “Long term sobriety is obtainable.
 Just ask me”

 “Admission Counseling is simple, it is one person caring and desiring to help another.”

-If your reading this please know there is not just one path to recovery and I can and will guide you to the best possible treatment modalities to help you obtain long term recovery and relief from the pain of addictions and co-occurring issues.
+If you’re reading this please know there is not just one path to recovery and I can and will guide you to the best possible treatment modalities to help you obtain long-term recovery and relief from the pain of addictions and co-occurring issues.
 I will be there for you and your family even if you are not ready.
-If you love someone suffering from this disease; I am here for you.
-I understand the destructive nature of this epidemic and will answer all your questions and if I don’t know the answer I will find it for you.
+If you love someone suffering from this disease, I am here for you.
+I understand the destructive nature of this epidemic and will answer all your questions, and if I don’t know the answer I will find it for you.
 Helping is what we do for each other and is one powerful way to survive addiction and its effects.

 Let’s do this together!